What are the expectations around the flexible use of direct payments?

 Local authorities will need to account for the money that has been spent and so will need to have clear information to justify the payments, so it’s important that individuals keep receipts and record how the payments are spent during this time.

-If care is provided by an agency, they should be contacted directly to discuss contingency plans, including if regular care workers are unable to work due to illness, template for a contingency plan.
+If care is provided by an agency, they should be contacted directly to discuss contingency plans, including if regular support workers are unable to work due to illness, template for a contingency plan.

 Personal protective equipment (PPE)